-The name Katie Steel will soon be making headlines in the music industry.
+The music industry is giant and it can make even the smaller artists a lot of money.
+It is full of musicians, promoters, technology and software like prism.fm, venues, and the list goes on.
+So, making it big in such a massive industry can be extremely difficult but if anyone from around here can do it, it’s Katie Steel!
 The South Florida artist may be young, but the inspiration behind her music is wise beyond her years; Steel has developed into a well-rounded musician who has been influenced by gospel superstars like Smokie Norful, blues legend Etta James, and modern-day powerhouse Beyoncé.
 All of these different muses have helped Katie develop a distinctive style, which sincerely resonates through her powerful vocals.
 Yet Steel’s talent will truly shine soon; she is currently working on her first album that will consist of original music.
 In this following interview, Katie gives L’Etage an exclusive look into her upcoming endeavors and the intention behind her music.
 After getting a sneak peek into Steel’s bright future, we can’t wait to see the great accomplishments this young talent will fulfill in the forthcoming years.

 L’Etage: Your bio says your vocals were heavily influenced by Gospel music, but you cover everything from R&B to modern-pop songs.
 How do these genres influence your musical style?